dodgejesse/random_search_using_discrete_dpp/README.txt

 python setup.py install

 # then the normal dependencies of hyperopt, e.g.:
-pip install scipy
-pip install pymongo
-pip install networkx
+pip install numpy # note if using Anaconda, you must use this, not conda install numpy (which causes out of memory errors) pip install scipy pip install pymongo pip install networkx